 Kids learning to move and moving to learn.
 They are physically active as part of ordinary life – like going to school or the park or the library or the beach – and inspiring their parents, teachers, principals, neighbors to do the same.
 This is a powerful means of sustainable community health.

 Organized sports and recreation are part of the solution, but Norte works to integrate walking and biking into daily routines.
 We’ve seen this empower young people to be independent, happy, confident, and ready to learn.
 With this strength, they become guardians of their health, develop lifelong habits to move more and sit less and be leaders in their community.

-Norte’s youth-centered, active transportation-focused, the neighborhood-based model combines four interconnected initiatives to engage, empower and motivate young people – and those who love them.
+Norte’s youth-centered, active transportation-focused, neighborhood-based model combines five interconnected initiatives to engage, empower and motivate young people – and those who love them.